EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 In the latter two examples, ID_CRED_I and ID_CRED_R contain the actual credential used for authentication.
 The purpose of ID_CRED_I and ID_CRED_R is to facilitate retrieval of a public authentication key and when they do not contain the actual credential, they may be very short.
 It is RECOMMENDED that they uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the ciphertext, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

-The authentication keys must be a signature keys or static Diffie-Hellman keys.
+The authentication key must be a signature key or static Diffie-Hellman key.
 The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffie-Hellman key.
 When using a signature key, the authentication is provided by a signature.
 When using a static Diffie-Hellman key the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
 The MAC is implemented with an AEAD algorithm.
-When using a static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R respectively and the public authentication keys are called G_I and G_R respectively.
+When using a static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R, respectively, and the public authentication keys are called G_I and G_R, respectively.

-The actual credentials CRED_I and CRED_R (e.g., a COSE_Key or a single X.509 certificate) are signed by the Initiator and the Responder respectively, see {{asym-msg3-form}} and {{asym-msg2-form}}.
+The actual credentials CRED_I and CRED_R (e.g., a COSE_Key or a single X.509 certificate) are signed or MAC:ed by the Initiator and the Responder, respectively, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 The Initiator and the Responder MAY use different types of credentials, e.g. one uses RPK and the other uses certificate.
 When included in signature or MAC, COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.

 ~~~~~~~~~~~
 Initiator                                                   Responder